GaryLeeONE/f1quickstart/main.md

   Basically the reverse of undercut.
 You're stuck behind your rival and couldn't overtake him.
 You decide to pit **later** than your rival.
 Your rival does his pitstop but couldn't get the new tyres to work immediately, but you managed to squeeze out the final bits of performance on your used set of tyres, so when you eventually complete your pitstop, the lap time differences allowed you to get ahead of your rival without an on-track overtake.

 I believe undercuts are generally much more common, mainly because old tyres are generally supposed to be slower than new tyres, but there are lots of factors that affect tyre performance so it's not always the case.

+## News in the Paddock

+Just a bit of recent news to let you know what everyone in the paddock is talking about:

+- Arguably the biggest news: F1 will introduce a big overhaul of technical regulations for next season (2022).
+The cars will look [quite different](https://www.formula1.com/en/latest/article.fia-announce-new-f1-regulations-to-be-delayed-until-2022.1lwtaLmpNcQd0z9SnMEyK8.html).
+This is mainly to let the teams close up and improve the quality of racing.
+- In the 2021 Season, F1 will trial what's called "sprint qualifying" for three GPs this year.
+Basically, they want to try out a 1/3 race (100km) to replace traditional [elimination qualifying](#qualifying).
+- Honda will quit F1 after the 2021 season.
+Red Bull has acquired their engine business to form Red Bull Powertrain, so they can technically be considered as a works team.

 ## More F1-related Content